RDS.A ,Royal Dutch Shell, XOM, Exxon

 rds nov 2010 2 rds nov 2010

 This stock must have read Elliotte’s work as it meticulously follows all the rules perfectly.
 Every leg of the30+ year bull trend channels very nicely.
 Wave 3 is the extended wave.
 Now looking at the short term chart it is obvious at a glance that the drop from $90 to below $40 is about 61%, and, it is also right at the level of the 4th of previous degree.
 The drop may, or may not be a 5-wave move but what matters now is the rebound from the low, which, so far at least, is a very clear a-b-c .
 This may yet change, but until it does so, this is very definitely corrective; the implication is that the bear market from the 2008 highs may not be over yet!
-After all it seems counter-intuitive to assume that a 30 year uptrend would be corrected in just a year or two.There is some leeway left to the upside before the stock would start it’s down- trek again, perhaps to $75 or so, but this is definitely something to keep eye on.
+After all it seems counter-intuitive to assume that a 30 year uptrend would be corrected in just a year or two.There is some leeway left to the upside before the stock would start it’s down- trek again, perhaps to $75 or so, but this is definitely something to keep an eye on.

 A quick glance at XOM, the other big one, confirms that this is very plausible.